The Classification and Labelling Inventory

 Firstly, it is important to note that the C&L Inventory does not cover every substance on the European market, only those for which notification to the C&L Inventory is required.
 The published C&L Inventory includes:

-Also not included in the C&L Inventory are substances not classified as hazardous which are manufactured or imported below the REACH registration threshold of 1 tonne per year, as these need not be notified to the C&L Inventory.
+Not included in the C&L Inventory are substances not classified as hazardous which are manufactured or imported below the REACH registration threshold of 1 tonne per year, as these need not be notified to the C&L Inventory.

-The C&L Inventory will not provide information on the classification and labelling of formulated mixtures, i.e. mixtures created where two or more substances are deliberately mixed together.
+The C&L Inventory will also not provide information on the classification and labelling of formulated mixtures, i.e. mixtures created where two or more substances are deliberately mixed together.

 Using the C&L Inventory